OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 1. to protect the provided corroborating evidence (for example hashing of passwords for subsequent storage)
 2. in authentication protocols often use cryptography to either directly authenticate entities or to exchange credentials in a secure manner
-3. to verify the identity one or both parties in exchanging messages, for example identity verification within [Transport Layer Security][tls] (TLS)
+3. to verify the identity of one or both parties in exchanging messages, for example identity verification within [Transport Layer Security][tls] (TLS)

 OpenID Connect is widely used as an identity layer on top of the OAuth 2.0 protocol,